 Writer: Cary Joji Fukunaga.
 Director: Cary Joji Fukunaga.
 Producers: Amy Kaufman, Cary Joji Fukunaga, Daniela Taplin Lundberg, Riva Marker, Daniel Crown, Idris Elba.
 Actors: Abraham Attah, Idris Elba, Kurt Egyiawan, Emmanuel “King Kong” Nii Adom Quaye, Jude Akuwudike.

 The Peabody Awards Board of Jurors today announced the Entertainment and Children’s programs that are among this year’s Peabody 30 winners.
 The 11...Full Article »

 Peabody Conversations: Beasts of No Nation

-Writer, director, and cinematographer Cary Fukunaga discusses winning a Peabody Award for Beasts of No Nation while backstage at...Full Article »
+Writer, director, and cinematographer Cary Fukunaga discusses winning a Peabody Award for Beasts of No Nation while backstage at the 75th annual ceremony....Full Article »